beggers/tlc-rs/README.md

 # tlc-rs
 Rust TLA+ checker

+## Organization

+All modules which need to be integration tested (e.g. parsing) live in `lib/`, which is technically a separate project.
+The top-level `src/` directory contains information for the binary project which depends on the `lib/` project.

 ## Requirements

 - Progress indicators like the TLA+ Toolkit (diameter, states found, percentage of states checked, yadda yadda)